New Brunswick Railway Museum

 The Salem and Hillsborough Railroad was formed in 1982 by a group of volunteer railroad enthusiasts and retired railroad employees.
 They took possession of a section of former Canadian National branch line trackage which ran from CN's Moncton-Saint John mainline at Salisbury east to just beyond the village of Hillsborough, approximately 20 mi away.
 CN had operated this subdivision to service a gypsum quarry until the late 1970s when the quarry was closed, resulting in the company applying for abandonment.
 The first trial trains operated in 1983, and the line opened to the public in 1984.

-The S&H initially operated historic CN and Canadian Pacific steam locomotives 29 and 1009, which had been used in New Brunswick until the early 1960s when both railways completely dieselized.
+The S&H initially operated historic CN and Canadian Pacific steam locomotives Numbers 29 and 1009, which had been used in New Brunswick until the early 1960s when both railways completely dieselized.
+A third steam locomotive, Sydney and Louisburg 42, was used briefly in the early-mid 1980s, but it was quickly removed from service to undergo boiler work.
+No. 42 was later returned to its owner, the Nova Scotia Museum of Industry.
 The S&H operated regular coach and dinner tourist trains between Hillsborough and a location halfway between Hillsborough and Salisbury, named Salem, from 1984 until 2004.

-On 16 September 1994, a fire occurred which destroyed the yardhouse and several engines and carriages within, as well as offices and historical records.
+On 16 September 1994, a fire occurred which destroyed the engine-house and several engines and carriages within, as well as offices and historical records.

-Since 2005 the site became a static museum as the New Brunswick Railway Museum, using the former excursion train as a centerpoint.
+Since 2005 the site became a static museum as the New Brunswick Railway Museum, using the former excursion train as a center-point.